 On which standards is a practice network evaluated?

 The practice network standards are different and separate from AAHA’s traditional practice standards.
 The practice network standards are nonmedical in nature and cover human resources, practice management, practice culture, financial management, medical autonomy, marketing, and more.

-Once the initial evaluation is complete, how do practice networks maintain their practice network accreditation?
+Once the initial evaluation is complete, how do practice networks maintain their accreditation?

 The central office will be re-evaluated on an annual basis to ensure continued compliance with the practice network accreditation standards.

-Do practices within practice networks receive discounts on accreditation or other accommodations?
+Do practices within practice networks receive discounts on accreditation?